sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/common-issues.md

 ### Description

-after uploading a file, you see an error message:
+After uploading a file, you see an error message:
 ```
 Message: object has not been sealed state
 ```